chrisblutz/ece387-bluetooth/README.md

 See [the wiki page](https://github.com/chrisblutz/ece387-bluetooth/wiki/Documentation#configuration-functions) for a description of the different available configuration functions.

+*Note: Configuration commands will not work while the module is connected to a remote device, as the mechanisms used to send these commands to the module is the same as the one used to send data to the remote device.*

 ### Transmitting/Receiving Data

 Once the module is configured, it can be used to communicate with remote devices using the various reading/writing functions.